Qurasoft/open_weather_client/README.md

   appid: "<INSERT OPENWEATHERMAP API KEY HERE>"
 ```

-After configuration of the credentials you can load the settings in your initializer with `#load_from_rails_configuration`.
+After configuring the credentials, they can be loaded in the initializer with `#load_from_rails_configuration`.

 ```ruby
 # OpenWeatherClient initializer